jornbh/Linsys_TTK4115/README.md

 * load('filename')
     * Get the variable(s) from the .mat file to the workspace (filename is without .mat)
     * The first row of the matrix is time, the rest are in order of input.

+* save filename
+    * Lets you save the current workspace as filename.mat
+    * Can be called without any parenthesis or quotation-marks

 ### Not implemented:
 * Titles in Plots with multiple subplots